davidfernandeznavarro/bitbloq-frontend/README.md

 1 .
 Clone the repo

 2 .
-Execute this command to install all dependencies
+Ensure to have Git installed and then execute this command to install all dependencies
 ```
 npm install && bower install
 ```